huff-language/vscode-huff/README.md

-# huff README
+# vscode-huff README

-Syntax highlighting for huff programming language.
+Syntax highlighting in VSCode for the Huff assembly language.